What is an FTP Snapshot?

-Snapshots are taken at the top of the current hour and go back 32 hours.
+Snapshots are taken every 4 hours and go back 32 hours.

 Retrieving data from FTP Snapshots is an emergency-recovery method, and is not intended to be used for general backup purposes.
 We strongly recommend that you utilize your own backup process using a cron script.
-Here are two articles to help you shedule DB backups using a cron job.
+Here are two articles to help you schedule DB backups using a cron job:

 NOTE: You may need to execute a manual change directory command to .snapshot if you are not able to view and modify the current FTP path.

 You should see the following sub-directories if successful:

 .. hourly.0 -> (contains most recent hourly snapshot data) hourly.1 hourly.2 hourly.3 hourly.4 hourly.5 hourly.6 hourly.7 hourly.8 -> (contains the oldest snapshot data available)

 (Please note, the "hourly" reference here refers to the 4th hour of the individual 4 hour block captured.)